jacobhiggins/jacobhiggins.github.io/_portfolio/portfolio-1.md

 In order to autonomously make this decision, I focused on a similar, more mathematically manageable question: is the robot expected to collide with a dynamic obstacle?

 This question is answered using probability theory, and requires a model for the probability of collision in terms of position in the world.
 The key to finding this probability model is realizing that the probability of colliding with an obstacle at point $\bar{\mathbf{x}}$ is the same probability of an obstacle occupying that same point $\bar{\mathbf{x}}$.
-This may sound obvious, but this connection is what allows me to tap into a well-studied probability model known as (occupancy grid mapping)[https://en.wikipedia.org/wiki/Occupancy_grid_mapping].
+This may sound obvious, but this connection is what allows me to tap into a well-studied probability model known as [occupancy grid mapping](https://en.wikipedia.org/wiki/Occupancy_grid_mapping).
 In an occupancy grid, the entire environment is discretized into a grid where each square contains a value for the probability of occupancy, denoted as $P(x)$.
 When $P(x)=1$, then an object is known to be occupying that grid space, and when $P(x)=0$ then it is equally certain that there is nothing occupying that grid space.

 The image below shows a simple, one dimensional occupancy grid map.
 The grayer the grid, the higher the probability that an obstacle is occupying that location.
 In this one dimensional world, the future trajectory of the car is to the right, toward these areas of uncertainty.
 So, there is some likelihood that the car will crash at certain distances as it travels to the right.